How We Support Veterans

 - Health & Wellbeing – being comfortable, healthy, or happy

 - Transition into Civilian Life – the passage from military to civilian life

 - Education – learning new things (formally and informally)

 - Employment (or equivalent) – employment or an equivalent outcome such as volunteer work (real prospects and skills as well as valuable new insights)

-Participation is open to those who are already being supported by a charity and/or organisation (including the NHS) as well as those who come to us individually.
-They will all need to apply through the same application process.
+Participation is open to those who are already being supported by or are associated with a charity and/or organisation (including the NHS).
+Applications are by referral, meaning the organisation you are associated with should contact Waterloo Uncovered to request an application form for you.
+A full list of referral organisations can be found here.
 Recognised carers can accompany individuals if required.
 Those with outstanding court cases will not be considered.
 Participation is likely to be a “once in a lifetime” opportunity.